krzemienski/awesome-from-stars/README.md

 * [manjaro-pinephone/phosh](https://github.com/manjaro-pinephone/phosh): Manjaro Phosh
 * [manjaro-pinephone/phosh-dev](https://github.com/manjaro-pinephone/phosh-dev): Development Builds of Phosh for the Pinephone
 * [j1mmyto9/photo-editor-luts-swiftui](https://github.com/j1mmyto9/photo-editor-luts-swiftui): 🎨 An image editor using SwifUI & muukii/Pixel
+* [Eyevinn/photon](https://github.com/Eyevinn/photon): Photon is a Java implementation of the Interoperable Master Format (IMF) standard.
+IMF is a SMPTE standard whose core constraints are defined in the specification st2067-2:2013
 * [Netflix/photon](https://github.com/Netflix/photon): Photon is a Java implementation of the Interoperable Master Format (IMF) standard.
 IMF is a SMPTE standard whose core constraints are defined in the specification st2067-2:2013
 * [photoprism/photoprism](https://github.com/photoprism/photoprism): AI-Powered Photos App for the Decentralized Web 🌈💎✨
 * [hadronepoch/PHP-FFmpeg-video-streaming](https://github.com/hadronepoch/PHP-FFmpeg-video-streaming): 📼 Package media content for online streaming(DASH and HLS) using FFmpeg